Seahawks add D.J. Reed and Colby Parkinson to 53-player roster and elevate Jayson Stanley and Stephen Sullivan

 The Seahawks made four moves Saturday to get their roster to the maximum 55 for Sunday’s game against the San Francisco 49ers.
-But one name was conspicuously absent — Damon “Snacks” Harrison, who remains on the practice squad and will not play Sunday.
+But one name was conspicuously absent — veteran defensive tackle Damon “Snacks” Harrison, who remains on the practice squad and will not play Sunday.

 Seattle activated safety/cornerback D.J.
 Reed and tight end Colby Parkinson off the Non-Football Injury list to fill two open spots on the 53-player roster, and they elevated rookie defensive end Stephen Sullivan and cornerback Jayson Stanley off the practice squad for Sunday’s game.